citrusworx/WebEngine/docs/webengine/README.md

 - Someone who heard "WebEngine" and needs to know what to use *instead* right now (the libraries)
 - Someone implementing future lifecycle methods and needing the intended order
-- Readers of the course hub who have reached **chapter 6** — contracts, then future glue
+- Readers of the course hub who have reached **chapter 6** â€” contracts, then future glue

 You do not need WebEngine to build a web app in this repo.
 You need Juice, Sig.js, Nectarine, and Seltzer.
 WebEngine is the intended glue around those libraries.